English

 Notes

-• Audit trail: every checkout and commit is recorded in the audit log
+• Audit trail — every write operation is recorded in the audit log

 Next steps